 2. Pain Medication

-Because your surgery will involve incisions and tissue removal, you will experience some discomfort when you wake up, and in the few days after your procedure.
-The best way to stay on top of this pain is to take your pain medications exactly as prescribed.
+Post surgery, you will receive very specific information on pain medications and healing techniques.
+Surgery involves incisions and tissue removal, therefore, there is expected discomfort when waking up from surgery and in the next few days after the procedure.
+The best way to stay on top of this pain is to take the pain medications exactly as prescribed.
 Pain from surgery is variable.
-Some New Jersey women recover from surgery by taking Tylenol and others require stronger pain medicine.
+Some women recover from surgery by taking Tylenol and others require stronger pain medicine.
 Your breast reduction postoperative instructions should clearly set your expectations regarding what pain medicine you can take after surgery.

-When you awake from your New Jersey breast reduction surgery, you’ll be wearing a surgical bra.
-This garment is designed to help reduce swelling after your procedure.
-You’ll need to wear it all day, every day, until Dr. Comizio instructs you that you can take it off – typically for short periods of time at first, such as showering or bathing.
+Immediately after breast reduction surgery, a surgical bra will be placed on the breasts.
+This garment is designed to help reduce swelling after the procedure.
+It is required to wear the surgical bra all day, every day until your doctor provides instructions to remove it.
+Typically the bra can be removed for short periods of time at first, such as showering or bathing.

 5. Don’t Smoke

-Smoking isn’t only bad for your overall health, it makes healing from surgery more difficult, too.
-If you smoke tobacco products or e-cigarettes, you’ll need to quit before your surgery so that your surgery and recovery are not complicated due to the negative effects of nicotine.
-If you need help quitting, talk to Dr. Comizio so she can help you get enrolled in a smoking cessation program.
+Smoking isn’t only bad for overall health, it makes healing from surgery more difficult.
+It is critical to quit smoking tobacco products or e-cigarettes prior to surgery so surgery and recovery is not complicated due to the negative effects of nicotine.
+If you need help quitting, Dr, Comizio and her staff can offer support.

 Your initial consultation, surgery day, and follow-up appointments will keep you informed of the entire procedure.
 The office is also available at any time to answer any additional questions or concerns.
 Simple call (973) 775-9248.